The Tag class turned out to be something of a beast, partly because

 is complete, because I think some interesting points surfaced that bear some

-discussion, but today, I'm going to stick to telling the story of how Tag
+discussion, but today, I'm going to stick to telling the story of how Tag's

 implementation unfolded.